Ghostscypher/php-mpesa/specifications.md

     // only once
     Mpesa(config: MpesaConfig);

+    // Allows a user to override the current config
+    // options
+    public Mpesa setConfig(config: MpesaConfig);

-    // Gets the Mpesa config singleton instance and allows a user to change the configurations before next
+    // Gets the Mpesa config singleton instance and allows a
-    // request
-    public MpesaConfig config();
+    // user to change the configurations before the next request public MpesaConfig getConfig();

     // Returns an instance of the MpesaC2B class public MpesaC2B C2B();